Top 10 Spices And Herbs That Are Safe For Dogs

 Cilantro is a leafy green herb known for its fresh flavor and multitude of health benefits.
 This herb contains a number of active compounds which provide antibiotic, antibacterial, antifungal, antioxidant, and anti-cancer benefits.
 Cilantro can also help control blood sugar and improve calcium absorption.
 Fortunately, this isn’t an herb that could be dangerous for your pup.
 So feel free to add it into his diet without fear.
 The potential problem is that your doggo might not like how it tastes.
 We have no advice there.
 That’s between you and your pup.
 (Photo credit: Q Family/Flickr)

+Try this: Clearly Good Salmon and Cilantro Wet Dog Food.
 This wet dog food will help keep your dog’s blood sugar and calcium levels where they should be while protecting him with antioxidants and antifungals at the same time.
 He’ll just think you’re filling his love bucket with deliciousness.

+Try this: NaturVet Cranberry Relief Echinacea soft chews.
 These soft chews are great for when your dog’s under the weather, itchy or even has a urinary tract infection.
 They’re easy to take, easy to digest and a great supplement for battling upper respiratory tract infections as well.

+Mint is not only good for freshening up your breath – it has tons of other benefits as well.
 There are several different varieties of mint but all of them are known for their strong aroma and medicinal qualities.
 Peppermint, for example, can help to soothe digestive upset, to reduce gas, and to relieve nausea.
 It has also been shown to have radio-protective effects, making it useful in reducing radiation-induced sickness as well as mortality in dogs subjected to chemotherapy.
 If your pooch has gastroesophageal reflux disease, also known as GERD, however, you should avoid giving him any peppermint.
 Beyond that, peppermint might also result in hypoglycemia in dogs that have been diagnosed with diabetes.
 So, once again, use caution and talk to your vet for personalized advice.
 Mint is definitely something to feed to your pooch with caution.
 While it can certainly offer many benefits, it is exclusively for doggos who have been pre-approved by their vet.
 It’s just not worth the risk otherwise.
 (Photo credit: Edsel Little/Flickr)

+Try this: Pedigree Mint-flavored Dental Sticks.
 These sticks help keep your doggo’s breath fresh with the mint, while also helping keep their teeth clean as the stix take tartar and plaque away.
 They also help keep reflux down the tubes where it belongs.

 Do you have any herbs and spices that you like to feed to your pup?
 Anything that we might have missed?
 If so, please let us know in the comments below.
 Don’t keep those secrets to yourself!